rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

 The token **pod_textcontent** is the match object for regular text and formatted code as described above.
 It is the source of the final contents object for regular text containers except for the table blocks which will be discussed separately.
+It has a corresponding action method.

 ## :numbered aliasing